Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 9. Bangiyo Samsad Nagar Road Durg Puja

-The organizers of BSNR Pune are famous for Bengali cultural references through the idol and the mandap decors.
-The idol of Goddess Durga here is a sight to see.
+The organisers of BSNR Pune are known for their Bengali cultural references in the idol and mandap decorations.
+The idol of Goddess Durga is a sight to see here.
 The idol is draped in a gorgeous saree and adorns magnificent jewellery.

 Bangiya Samsad Nagar Road Pune